codeface-io/LSPService/README.md

 ### As the User of an Editor

-Of course, we assume here the editor supports LSPService.

 1. Download and open `LSPService`.
 It will run in terminal, and as long as it's running there, the service is available.
 Check: <http://localhost:8080/lspservice>
 2. To add language servers, add corresponding entries to `LSPServiceConfig.json` and restart `LSPService`.
+The `LSPServiceConfig.json` file created by `LSPService` already contains at least one entry, and the JSON structure is quite self-explanatory.

 ## API